Some coronavirus restrictions ease up in South Florida

-MIAMI (AP) — Some coronavirus restrictions started easing up Monday in parts of South Florida.
+MIAMI — Some coronavirus restrictions started easing up Monday in parts of South Florida.

 In Miami-Dade County, restaurants were allowed to welcome back diners to indoor seating for the first time in almost two months, provided masks were worn and the establishments operated at 50% capacity.